BarnaSir/move-tac-toe/README.md

 ## Short Description:
 Move-tac-toe, self-coined name for this game, is a modified form of tic-tac-toe game where the number of pieces for each player is limited to 3, and the players should move their pieces after finishing up their 3 pieces.
-The objective of this game is to arrange the like pieces linearly and the game is won by whoever does that first by his/her pieces.
+The objective of this game is to arrange the like pieces linearly and the game is won by whoever does that first with his/her pieces.
+User can play against AI.

 ## Requirements:
 - Python 3